 Believe me, I’m the worse when it comes to time organization but I’ve learnt that you do need to pay attention to this area of your life.
 Here are some of my tips on how I got organized and was able to free up my time to pursue my artistic passions.

 #1 Technology is your friend

 Don’t be afraid of trying new technologies that can save you time, especially if the item can be used to do chores that you dislike or find a waste of your precious hours.
 You don’t need to be a techno whizz to take advantage though.
 Yes, you can buy lots of new and shiny things like a Google Smart Speaker or a fridge that has more computing power that the first computer you ever had but you may not need that.
 There’s a ton of smart home devices you can use these days.
 But if you’re a techno klutz like I am, think about the simple things that take up your time.
 Do you spend hours vacuuming the house?
 There are new robotic vacuums now that will do the job for you.
 Do you have a pool that needs cleaning?
-How about investing in an automatic pool cleaner like these here?
+How about investing in an automatic pool cleaner (take a tip: the best pool cleaner is one that can do the job without you having to lift a finer!).
 Using technology to work for you will enable you to spend more time on the things you love doing.

 #2 Spring cleaning day

 Put aside one day a month to spring clean your home, living and work spaces.
 You’d be surprised at how your stuff can pile up and your home can very quickly become untidy.
 Same with your work room or work space.
 Keeping on top of things is so important as once things get out of hand, you’ll feel overwhelmed and demotivated to do anything.